SantiagoWL117/Migration-Strategy/Supabase Connection/README.md

 Tell Claude:
 ```
-Before we start, read .claude/Supabase Connection/agent-quick-start-connection.md and run the appropriate setup script for my OS.
+Before we start, read Supabase Connection/SUPABASE-QUICKSTART-CONNECTION.md and run the appropriate setup script for my OS.
 ```

 ### Option 3: Direct Connection (No Setup Needed)